nhsconnect/national-authentication/pages/Technical Overview/TechOverview_Artefacts.md

 {% include important.html content="*NEEDS SIGNIFICANT RE-WRITING AND SIMPLIFYING BASED ON Token TA discussion*" %}

-## Data Artefacts
+## Introduction

-This section describes in more detail some of the data artefacts used in the Open ID and OAuth 2.0 flows.
+This section describes in more detail some of the data artefacts used in the `Open ID` and `OAuth 2.0` flows.

 The two tokens produced for the Care Access Service are summarised below